mmedek/nlp-lang-models/README.txt

-This application serves as simple example of language modeling.
+This application serves as simple example of language modeling in python 3.6.

 Content of repo: